 Step 10: Apply for Business Licenses and Permits

-Business Licenses – The state of Kansas doesn’t have a general business license; however, many cities require a business license to operate.
+Business Licenses – The state of Kansas doesn’t have a general business license; however, many cities require one to operate.

-Business Tax Application – Businesses will need to register for a Business Tax License (Form CR-16) with the Kansas Department of Revenue.
-The Business Tax Application allows for the registration of several licenses, such as sales tax, withholding tax, and several others.
+Business Tax Application – Businesses must register for a Kansas Business Tax License (Form CR-16) with the Kansas Department of Revenue.
+The Business Tax Application allows for the registration of several licenses, such as sales tax and withholding tax.

-Professional Licensing – Some services such as contractors, bakeries, bed & breakfasts, kennels, and businesses selling on the internet require licensing in Kansas.
-While this isn’t a license on the business, licensing is required to operate.
+Professional Licensing – Some services, such as contractors, bakeries, bed and breakfasts, kennels, and businesses selling on the internet, require licensing in Kansas.
+While this isn’t a license for the business, licensing is required to operate.

 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the Kansas Secretary of State.
+Corporations are required to submit an annual report to the Kansas Secretary of State.
 The annual report due date is the 15th day of the fourth month following the end of their taxable year.
-Many Corporations elect a calendar year taxes, which makes December their tax closing month.
+Many Corporations elect calendar year taxation, which makes December their tax closing month.
 This means they have to file their annual report by April 15th of each year.